Shuffle/Shuffle-docs/docs/app_creation.md

 One of the first things you have to do is select an SDK.
 There are three images currently in Shuffle, Alpine, Kali, and Blackarch.
 Alpine is your standard slim docker image.
 Kali allows you access to Kali tooling, and Blackarch is arch, with a kitchen sink approach to tools.

 In our example, we are going to develop an app that connects to an API for Office365, pulls some log data and returns it as a JSON data structure.
-We first think about the 3 primary elements:<br>
+We first think about the 3 primary elements:
 * What **actions / functions** will we create?
 	* We will have a function to poll the last 10 minutes of audit logs from the Office API.
 	* We will have a function to poll the last 23 hours of audit logs from the Office API -- testing only purposes.